sighupio/distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 ### Description

-Set to false if you manage the containerd and NVIDIA repositories externally and wish to skip their configuration with furyctl.
+Set to false if you manage the NVIDIA repositories externally and wish to skip their configuration with furyctl.
 Default is true.

 ## .spec.kubernetes.advanced.containerd.registryConfigs